Current potential patches: Introduction

 \section{Introduction}

 Stellarators are devices for magnetic confinement fusion (MCF) which have the potential to provide nearly limitless clean energy.
-Modern stellarators are optimized a priori to their operation using supercomputers and novel calculational methods, yielding steady-state MCF devices which mitigate physical problems common to both stellarators and tokamaks such as magnetic island formation and energetic particle loss.
+Modern stellarators are optimized a during their design using supercomputers and novel calculational methods, yielding steady-state MCF devices which mitigate physical problems common to both stellarators and tokamaks such as magnetic island formation and energetic particle loss.
 As such, stellarators are at the cutting edge of MCF technology.
 The experimental success of the optimized W7-X stellarator in Germany has confirmed that excellent plasma properties can be achieved by computational design \cite{ConfirmW7XToplogy:2016}.

 A major barrier in the development of the stellarator is coil complexity.
 Stellarator coils suffer from poor access properties and tight tolerances.
-In order for the stellarator to become a device as ubiquitous as the tokamak, stellarator coils must be simplified.
-Tokamaks rely on axisymmetry for their confinement properties.
-To minimize toroidal ripple, a perfect cladding of planar toroidal field coils would yield perfect axisymmetry but terrible access.
-Alternatively, stellarators can uniquely have far superior access to the vacuum chamber compared to tokamaks.
-A method to determine the maximal access properties for a given equilibrium is developed in this paper.
+In order for the stellarator to become a device as ubiquitous as the tokamak, stellarator coils must overcome these issues.

-The access properties of a coil set is typically given by two metrics: coil-coil spacing and coil-plasma spacing.
-Coil sets have good access properties, or are open-access, if the coil-coil spacing is large.
-Large gaps between coils allow ease of assembly and access into the vacuum chamber for maintenance.
+The access properties of the set of coils which generate a prescribed magnetic surface refers to how that coil set restricts access to internal device components such as the first wall, divertors, blankets, and shields.
+Here, we define a coil set which has good access properties - that is, a coil set which allows for ease of access to the internal components of the device for maintenance, as being "open-access".
+Open-access coil sets allow for ease of assembly of a device and studies of different designs of internal components.